msavoury-carecloud/deepstream.io-website/README.md

 You __must__ run `npm run serve` before and keep the process alive.
 Whenever a file was changed and the regeneration is done your browser will refresh the page automatically.

-##### BEEP MODE

-Export the `BEEP` variable and you will be notified via a short sound effect that the generation was finished.

 ```
 export BEEP=1